redis/redis-doc/docs/reference/protocol-spec.md

 The array's contents are the command and its arguments that the server should execute.
 The server's reply type is command-specific.

-RESP is binary-safe and does not require processing bulk data transferred from one process to another because it uses prefixed length to transfer bulk data.
+RESP is binary-safe and uses prefixed length to transfer bulk data so it does not require processing bulk data transferred from one process to another .```

 RESP is the protocol you should implement in your Redis client.

 {{% alert title="Note" color="info" %}}
-The protocol outlined here is only used for client-server communication.
+The protocol outlined here is used only for client-server communication.
 [Redis Cluster](/docs/reference/cluster-spec) uses a different binary protocol for exchanging messages between nodes.
 {{% /alert %}}